 Igualeja is the largest of the Upper Genal villages in the Serrania de Ronda.
 It has a population of 950, many of whom commute to Ronda.
 Most travellers pass through this large municipal district travelling on the San Pedro to Ronda road without ever having heard of Igualeja or the Alto Genal

 The junction by the petrol station and cafe called Rincon Taurino marks the country road running off to Igualeja from the A-376 Ronda to San Pedro road. .

-From the main road, a nine kilometre winding road leads to the pueblo.
+From the main road, a nine kilometre winding country road leads down to Igualeja.
 The harsh limestone scenery dominates the early sections of the road, but this soon gives way to the lower slopes covered in chestnut trees.
-As in many of the Alto villages, these are harvested and processed by a co-operative, whose barns can be seen en route.
+As in many of the Alto Genal villages, these are harvested and processed by a co-operative, whose barns can be seen en route.